Plan Your Ski Trip

 We know there’s a lot to consider when planning a ski vacation.
 Great snow.
 Check.
 Activities to keep the kids entertained.
 Check.
 Restaurants, bars and nightlife to keep the fun going off the slopes.
 Check.

-We also know that no two ski trips are alike, so we’ve put together some content to help you plan your trip to Utah on the Greatest Snow on Earth®.
-If you want a little more information before diving into the details, see how six Utah locals enjoy Utah’s winter activities to help you Find Your Greatest in Utah.
+We also know that no two ski trips are alike, so we’ve put together some content to help you make the most of having more Mountain Time.
+If you want a little more information before diving into the details, see how six Utah locals enjoy Utah’s winter activities to help you enjoy the Greatest Snow on Earth®.

 Here are a few more tips to get you started:

-With direct flights from nearly 90 U.S. cities, most visitors fly into Salt Lake City International Airport, where they can reach the ski resorts outside Salt Lake City, Park City and Odgen in less than an hour.
+With over 700 daily non-stop flights to/from more than 95 destinations, most visitors fly into Salt Lake City International Airport, where they can reach the ski resorts outside Salt Lake City, Park City and Odgen in less than an hour.
 For visitors to the southern resorts of Brian Head and Eagle Point, air travelers have the quickest access through Las Vegas, then driving to Brian Head Ski Resort in roughly 2.5 hours.